220620-java/p1-web-razang/README.md

 ### Installing

-* Compile and deploy the .war in Apache Tomcat
+* Compile using _mvn clean package_ and deploy the .war in Apache Tomcat.

 ### Usage